Dangerous Dogs (Amendment) Bill

 Overview

-The Dangerous Dogs (Amendment) Bill amends the Dangerous Dogs Act 1991, broadening the circumstances under which a dog can be deemed dangerous and altering the powers of seizure.
-The bill removes the requirement that a dog attack occur in a public place and clarifies the circumstances under which a dog can be seized.
+The Dangerous Dogs (Amendment) Bill aims to strengthen the existing Dangerous Dogs Act 1991 by broadening the circumstances under which a dog can be deemed dangerous and altering the powers of seizure related to such dogs.
+The bill removes the requirement that an attack must occur in a public place and expands the definition of harm to include death.

 Description

-• Location of attack: It removes the restriction that a dog must injure someone in a public place for the Act to apply.
-Now, an attack causing injury or death anywhere is covered.
+- Location of attack: Removes the requirement that a dog attack must occur in a public place for the Act to apply.
+This means that attacks in private property will also fall under the legislation.

 Government Spending